CarstenKnop/SmokeMachineTimer/ESP32_Remote_Control_Specification.md

 4.2.5.
 Discovery Channel Sweep
 Discovery/pairing now sweeps through all supported channels until a timer responds.
 CommManager schedules timed hops (e.g., every few hundred milliseconds) across channels 1–13 during discovery to locate timers that were left on another channel.
 On success, discovery locks back to the stored channel.
 RemoteChannelManager keeps the stored channel authoritative so subsequent operations stay consistent.

+Transient discovery sweeps issue `ForceChannel` hops without the persist flag so the timer follows the sweep only for the duration of the scan.
+Once the stored channel is re-applied both peers return to their canonical frequency.

 4.2.6.
 Channel Sync Messaging
 Protocol includes `SET_CHANNEL` messages.
-Whenever the stored channel changes (manual selection or during pairing) the remote sends `SET_CHANNEL` to the target timer so both sides remain on the same channel.
-The message is dispatched before the remote retunes locally to avoid a momentary split.
-Timers acknowledge by switching channels and replying with STATUS.
+Whenever the stored channel changes (manual selection or during pairing) the remote sets the new `ProtocolFlags::ChannelPersist` bit in the request, sends it to the active timer, and waits for the ACK before retuning locally.
+Timers acknowledge by switching channels, mirroring the new value in their STATUS payloads, and (when `ChannelPersist` is set) persisting the choice to EEPROM.
+Transient hops used by diagnostics (`ForceChannel`) clear the flag so timers retune temporarily without rewriting flash.

 5. Pairing and Device Management
 The remote will feature a user-friendly system for discovering, pairing, and managing slave devices.